 A 2016 report by the National Institute for Public Health and the Environment, or Rijksinstituut voor Volksgezondheid en Milieu (RIVM) found that the Dutch are among the top three European consumers of beverages, dairy products, snacks and desserts, sugar, and fats.

 The government overseer of public health and the environment also found that the Dutch typically eat six or seven times a day; including two or three snacks in between meals.
 Moreover, Dutch people tend to eat at home and 70% of families with children have dinner together daily, which is perhaps not surprising given the high regard for family time in the Netherlands.

 The RIVM report also found that animal-based products make up approximately 25% of food and 10% of beverages in the Netherlands.
-That said, interestingly, around 1 in 3 people is a flexitarian; i.e. someone who does not eat meat daily.
+That said, interestingly, around one in three people is a flexitarian; i.e., someone who does not eat meat daily.
 Vegetarianism, veganism, and sustainable food movements are also on the rise and are prevalent in Dutch cities.